The Great Hall: Royal Templars and the Independent Order of Foresters

 By May 1912, the West End Y.M.C.A. had begun construction on a new building located at the corner of College Street and Dovercourt Road.
 Its former building on Queens Street West was sold to the Royal Templars of Temperance on May 20, 1912, for a price between 30,000 and 35,000.
 Soon after, the Royal Templars elected to consolidate their offices and move their headquarters from Hamilton, Ontario, to their newly acquired building which they were due to take possession of in October 1912.

-The Royal Templars planned to renovate the building into a convention hall with a banquet room and offices.
+The Royal Templars renovated the building into a convention hall with a banquet room and offices.
 Then known as the Royal Templar Hall, the building was the site of cultural and political events, such as lectures, entertainment, and a "well-baby" clinic.
 In 1920, Albert Durrant Watson, the author of the spiritualism book The Twentieth Plane, promoted his book by hosting a psychic event on Boxing Day at the venue.
 In 1929, the Royal Templar Hall hosted a debate between Sam McBride and Bert Wemp in the election for Mayor of Toronto.

 On June 2, 1931, the Royal Templars of Temperance was merged into the Independent Order of Foresters (IOF) and the building came into the possession of the latter fraternal order.
 After being renovated again, the building was rededicated as the IOF's headquarters in February 1933.
 The IOF eventually moved its headquarters to a different building on the corner of Bay Street and Richmond Street.